 - 15% for 1 unit investment properties.

-- If you occupy one unit of the units for 2-4 unit properties, the minimum down payment option is 5%.
+- If you occupy one unit of the units for a 2 to 4 unit property, the minimum down payment option is 5%.

 The 5% down payment option on multi-units has income restrictions.

 Lenders often have internal guidelines on top of Fannie Mae and Freddie Mac guidelines, which can make it harder to qualify for an investment property.
 This internal guideline is often known as a lender overlay.
 Some examples of lender overlays include:

 Coming Up with the Down Payment for Rental Property